Double negative: Two or more negatives resolving to a negative

 The key to understanding the former examples and knowing whether a double negative is intensive or negative is finding a verb between the two negatives.
 If a verb is present between the two, the latter negative becomes an intensifier which does not negate the former.
 In the first example, the verb to go separates the two negatives; therefore the latter negative does not negate the already negated verb.
 Indeed, the word 'nowhere' is thus being used as an adverb and does not negate the argument of the sentence.
-Double negatives such as I don't want to know no more contrast with Romance languages such as French in Je ne veux pas savoir.

 An exception is when the second negative is stressed, as in I'm not doing nothing; I'm thinking.
 A sentence can otherwise usually only become positive through consecutive uses of negatives, such as those prescribed in the later examples, where a clause is void of a verb and lacks an adverb to intensify it.
 Two of them also use emphasis to make the meaning clearer.
 The last example is a popular example of a double negative that resolves to a positive.
 This is because the verb 'to doubt' has no intensifier which effectively resolves a sentence to a positive.
 Had we added an adverb thus: